rust-lang/book/src/ch01-01-installation.md

 variable.
 If it isn't, run the installer again, select "Change" on the "Change, repair, or remove installation" page and ensure "Add to PATH" is checked.

-If not, there are a number of places where you can get help.
+If it still isn't working, there are a number of places where you can get help.
 The easiest is [the #rust IRC channel on irc.mozilla.org][irc], which you can access through [Mibbit][mibbit].
 Click that link, and you'll be chatting with other Rustaceans (a silly nickname we call ourselves) who can help you out.
 Other great resources